Pringley/masters-thesis/main.markdown

          213       0.985915         0
          213       0.464789         0
          203       0.226601         0

+Table: Uniqueness measures for clusters of patents
+\label{clusteruniqueness}

 Looking at `percentunique`, many clusters have a good deal over overlap, with unique contributions as low as 10%, although others are up to 98% unique.
 Our